 Farmers across the Sorghum Belt like me must contend with limited annual rainfall throughout our semi-arid region and that is why sorghum, which is drought and heat tolerant, is such an excellent fit for the economic sustainability of our operations.
 However, sorghum producers are currently facing exceptional and prolonged drought and have been for multiple years now.
-For instance, during the 2022 growing season in Kansas, parts of the state that usually receive 15-20 inches of annual rainfall only observed a little more than 7 inches of rain the entire year.
+Farmers in West Texas have been hammered by intense drought conditions heading into harvest last summer and those conditions remain as we head into planting season this spring.
+Out of the hundreds of sorghum acres I planted in 2022, virtually every field was a loss.
 The national average sorghum yield was the lowest our industry had seen since the 1960s, and in a survey to our producers many of them expect to contend with drought again in the 2023 growing season.

-In my rotation, each one of my crops has a purpose and provides benefits for the next one.
-Sorghum specifically functions as my resource conserving crop due to its inherent drought tolerance and ability to produce with minimal inputs.
-But while sorghum is drought-tolerant, it is not drought immune, and we continue to experience erratic weather patterns including intense drought in my region.
+While sorghum is drought-tolerant, it is not drought immune, and we continue to experience erratic weather patterns including intense drought in my region.
 In addition to historic drought impacting our operations, market volatility, inflationary pressures and higher expenses, coupled with lower projections for crop cash receipts, are only adding to the stress and uncertainty of agricultural production today.